nest/nest-simulator/pynest/nest/lib/README.md

    guidelines suggest to use lower case for function names.
 However, this way, it is easier for users to migrate from SLI to Python.

-2. Nodes are identified by their global IDs (GID) by default.
+2. Nodes are identified by their global IDs (node ID) by default.

-3. GIDs are always represented by a NodeCollection, e.g.
+3. node IDs are always represented by a NodeCollection, e.g.
    NodeCollection(metadata=None, model=iaf_psc_alpha, size=10, first=1, last=10)

-4. Commands that return a GID must return it as NodeCollection.
+4. Commands that return a node ID must return it as NodeCollection.

 5. When possible, loops over nodes should be propagated down to the SLI level.
 This minimizes the number of Python<->SLI conversions